choiwhn/EM-algorithm-to-train-Neural-Network/README.md

 ### hyperparameter for each model & convergence rate comparison plot
 ![image](https://github.com/user-attachments/assets/b88d8ce2-170e-4fd4-9e81-5d0bdc68a188)

-note that convergence rate via EM algorithm is remarkblely slow than backpropagation.
+Note that convergence rate via EM algorithm is remarkblely slow than backpropagation.

 ### Accuracy & new prediction sampling (10 from test dataset)
 ![image](https://github.com/user-attachments/assets/ff98baab-ef64-4508-9a6a-2bcc1bfa3bcb)

-Accuracy(SGD) = 96.67%  & Accuracy(EM) = 93.33%
+Accuracy(EM) = 93.33% & Accuracy(SGD) = 96.67%

 ---

 ## Discussion and Conclusion

-- **Areas for Improvement in the Code Implementation Process**
+**Areas for Improvement in the Code Implementation Process**

 1. Computational efficiency in E-step.
    - vectorized operations like matrix multiplication are difficult to apply when implementing the E-step
-   - Unnecessary repetition was introduced during the code implementation
+   - Unnecessary repetition was introduced during the implementation of '**E_step**'

 2. Hyperparameter tuning.
-   - for optimizing hyperparameters, Using Cross-validation would be a way.
+   - To optimize hyperparameters, employ cross-validation.

-- **Comparison of the Backpropagation Method and Neural Network Training**
+**Comparison of the Backpropagation Method and Neural Network Training**

 Backpropagation(SGD)